Greener-Mods/Barbarian-Kit/README.md

 This is a WEIDU mod thus currently should be compatible with other mods.

+	1 - To be install after all mods that add items.

-	1 - Extract the contents of the zip file into your override folder.
+	2 - Extract the contents of the zip file into your override folder.

-	2 - Run WeiDU and install.
+	3 - Run WeiDU and install.

 **FUTURE CHANGES**